 A custom input validator can be written in any language, as long as the input validator command used to invoke it knows how to execute the input validator program (in other words, as long as the same command works correctly when typed at a command prompt).
 The input validator program should terminate with an Exit Code of 42 to indicate success (i.e., to indicate that the input data file passes validation).
-Any Exit Code other than 42 is interpreted by PC to mean that the input data file failed input validation.
-(This follows the ICPC Problem Format specification, given at <a href="https://icpc.io/problem-package-format/spec/problem-pac
+Any Exit Code other than 42 is interpreted by PC2 to mean that the input data file failed input validation.
+(This follows the ICPC Problem Format specification, given at https://icpc.io/problem-package_format#input-validators.)